Koltsovo, Novosibirsk Oblast: Science and business

 In 2013 the Ministry of Economic Development of the Russian Federation has adopted the creation of a joint BioPharma and IT cluster in Novosibirsk region with the BioPharma centered in Koltsovo.

 In 2014 35 companies of Koltsovo, as well as biotech companies from Akademgorodok and Berdsk have created a non-profit partnership BioPharm as an instrument for fostering cooperation and interests protection.

-On September 16, 2019, an explosion occurred in a decontamination room on the fifth floor of a six story building at the laboratory complex.
+On September 16, 2019, an explosion occurred in a decontamination room on the fifth floor of a six-story building at the laboratory complex.
 At the time, the area was being renovated, and purportedly there were no biohazard substances in the room.
 Windows were blown out and one contractor was sent to intensive care at a hospital with severe burns.
 The lab management assured the World Health Organization that the smallpox repository had not been impacted by the event.
-However, in a worse case scenario, this does not rule out the possibility that some form of pathogens might have been dispersed by the blast.
+However, in a worst-case scenario, this does not rule out the possibility that some form of pathogens might have been dispersed by the blast.